|Welcome to the

 Click here for Recent News.

 Our research group is focused on the fluid dynamics of vortices, waves, turbulence, and hydrodynamic stability.
-We use traditional analysis, computational fluid dynamics, and more recently deep learning.
+We use traditional analysis, CFD, and more recently Deep Learning and Bayesian Optimization.

 Our studies are motivated by geophysics, astrophysics, physics and engineering.
 Our most recent research in geophysics and astrophysics has focused on:

 - Extraction of velocity fields from images of clouds

 - Maintenance and evolution of long-lived planetary vortices (e.g. Jupiter’s Great Red Spot) and zonal winds;

 - The formation of stars and planets;

 - The interactions of internal and inertial gravity waves in oceans, atmospheres, and protoplanetary disks.